Emeraude/Echecs/README.md

 Chess
 =====

-A little two-players chess game is jquery
+A little two-players chess game in js/jquery

 Developpers
 -----------